Activities and objectives

 All employees complete 'Understanding Diversity' training (a half day course) as part of the organisation's induction.
 Employees are required to refresh this training every three years.
 Line Managers are required to complete a one day Diversity training course; again this training is to be refreshed every three years.

 A team of Met Office employees have volunteered and been trained to carry out this important role.
-The Met Office will not tolerate harassment and bullying of any kind and is committed to creating a work environment free of harassment and bullying, where everyone is treated with dignity and respect.
+The Met Office will not tolerate harassment, bullying or discrimination of any kind and is committed to creating a work environment free of harassment, bullying and discrimination where everyone is treated with dignity and respect.

 Voluntary lunchtime classes take place at our Exeter HQ; with the option to convert that learning to an externally recognised qualification Signature.
 This provides employees with skills they can use in both their working and private lives to support individuals with hearing impairments.

 Aim: Improving our knowledge of the Met Office workforce

 Improving our knowledge of our employees by the diversity declaration data collected; and the benchmarking and analysis we will carry out on that data.

 This will enable the Met Office to: